vibe-ideas/vfox-chaosblade/README.md

 ## Requirements

-- Linux System (currently only Linux is supported)
+- Linux or MacOS System
+- MacOS only support chaosblade 1.8.0 or later version

 ## Usage